ABOUT THE SUMMIT

-Now moving in to its sixth year in the UK and second year in Washington D.C, The E-Cigarette Summit has gained an unrivalled reputation as a neutral meeting point for scientists, regulators, industry, public health and practitioners to explore the latest research on e-cigarettes and facilitate respectful debate on what remain highly controversial issues.
+Having celebrated our 11th year in the UK and now moving in to our 8th year in Washington D.C, The E-Cigarette Summit has gained an unrivalled reputation as a neutral meeting point for scientists, regulators, industry, public health and practitioners to explore the latest research on e-cigarettes and facilitate respectful debate on what remain highly controversial issues.
 The aim will always be to ensure that disparate views can be explored in context of a common aim, which is to reduce smoking related death and disease.

 A copy of the presentations from previous events can be found on the Resources page alongside video presentations.